 Coco Bongo (Blvd.
 Kukulcán Km.
 9, tel.
-998/883-5061, 10pm-4am daily, US$40 with open bar) is a spectacular club featuring live rock and salsa bands, flying acrobats, and Beyoncé, Madonna, and Guns n’ Roses impersonators.
+998/883-2373, 10pm-4am daily) is a spectacular club featuring live rock and salsa bands, flying acrobats, and Rihanna, Michael Jackson, and KISS impersonators.
 Movie clips are also projected onto huge screens.

 Dady-O (Blvd.
 Kukulcán Km 9.5, tel.
 998/883-3333) is, well, the daddy of Cancún’s nightclubs, with seven different “environments,” including laser shows, swimsuit contests, and theme parties on several different levels.